elicutler/nysparcs/README.md

 # Overview

-This repository provides a framework for model training and predicting on an Amazon EC2 instance (most conveniently via Amazon SageMaker) with the [NY SPARCS dataset](https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/q6hk-esrj/), a dataset of hospital inpatient discharges.
+This repository provides a framework for model training and predicting on an Amazon SageMaker instance with the [NY SPARCS dataset](https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/q6hk-esrj/), a dataset of hospital inpatient discharges.
 This framework makes it easy to add new types of predictive models, as well as predict on different targets with different feature combinations.

 # Preliminaries